Pink Dot SG: Pam Oei's Faghag Play

-Pam Oei's one-woman cabaret show 'Faghag', staged by Wild Rice and directed by Ivan Heng, was part of Pink Dot SG's Pink Fest program, and it 'serves as a crash course on the history of LGBTQ+ activism in Singapore in the 2000s'.
+Pam Oei's one-woman cabaret show Faghag, staged by Wild Rice and directed by Ivan Heng, was part of Pink Dot SG's Pink Fest program, and it "serves as a crash course on the history of LGBTQ activism in Singapore in the 2000s".

-'Faghag' became embroiled in controversy in 2021 when an LGBT+ community group The Bi+ Collective, called out Pam Oei for 'reclaiming a slur that was not a term for cis straight women to reclaim' and for riding on rainbow capitalism.
-This led to fierce responses from Pam Oei's supporters such as Alfian Saat and Ivan Heng, resulting in a heated debate on social media.
+Faghag became embroiled in controversy in 2021 when an LGBTQ community group, The Bi+ Collective, called out Pam Oei for "reclaiming a slur that was not a term for cis straight women to reclaim" and for riding on rainbow capitalism.
+This led to fierce responses from Pam Oei's supporters such as Alfian Sa'at and Ivan Heng, resulting in a heated debate on social media.

 Impact

 Human rights recognition

 Pink Dot SG was deemed significant enough to be included in the US Department of State's Human Rights Reports for 2009, released on 11 March 2010:

 Pink Dot SG was also featured in the 2011 documentary film Courage Unfolds, by the International Gay and Lesbian Human Rights Commission and the Lesbian Activism Project of the Philippines.
-The documentary film highlights the issues faced by LGBT people in Asia.
+The documentary film highlights the issues faced by LGBTQ people in Asia.

-Google's LGBT campaign
+Google's LGBTQ campaign

 Google was notably the first major Pink Dot corporate sponsor and supported the event beginning in 2011.
-Google Singapore also launched a "Legalize Love" 2012 campaign seeking to promote a supportive culture for LGBT people in and outside the workplace.
+Google Singapore also launched a "Legalize Love" 2012 campaign seeking to promote a supportive culture for LGBTQ people in and outside the workplace.
 In Google Maps, Google presented a 360-degree panorama of Hong Lim Park featuring Pink Dot 2013 during both the day and night.